richardsonian/RadioTransfer/README.md

 Finally, assuming you use IDEA 2016 or newer, you will have to fix the classpath module.
 Go to Edit configurations and in both Minecraft Client and Minecraft Server, change Use classpath of module to point to the task _RadioTransfer.main_ .
 If all the steps worked correctly, you should now be able to choose the Minecraft run tasks from the dropdown, and select "Minecraft Client" to run your code

+## See our progress!
+We've made branches at each of our milestones so you can see the major progression of the mod.
+So far the branches are:
+- __Demo__: Learning how to write minecraft mods.
+Added a block, a few items, and a gui/inventory for the block.
+Wrote a lot of framework for the rest of the mod.
+- singleBlockFunctionalDemo: The core functionality of the mod working!
+Two blocks that can wirelessly transmit items with frequency and priority selection.
+- multiblockDemo: a demo with placeholder textures and no functionality of a master/slave system for recognition of multiblock structures.